MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/3-exercise-analyze-limitations-of-polling-in-a-web-app.md

     > [!IMPORTANT]
     > Do not run `npm install` until you have completed the steps that update the *local.settings.json*.
 A post-install script is included to set up your database and add some data to the database.

-1. Run the following command to navigate to the new folder into which you cloned the repo:
+1. Run the following command to go to the new folder into which you cloned the repo:

     ```bash
     cd serverless-demo
     ```

 1. The beginning state of the app is located in the **start** folder.
 Make sure you are in that folder for the rest of this module.
-Use the following command to open the *start* folder in Visual Studio Code:
+Run the following command to open the *start* folder in Visual Studio Code:

     ```bash
     code start